Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 A manager changed roles but kept admin permissions.

-A contractor account was never disabled.
+A contractor account or access was never disabled.

 What Joiner Mover Leaver Actually Means